 The top three inflammatory triggers

 Inflammation ramps up autoimmunity.
 Inflammation is not a bad thing, however, you need the perfect amount, and if you have an autoimmune disease, chances are good that you already have too much inflammation.

 Here I talk about three factors in your life and environment that contribute to inflammation.
 These are things that you can identify and change.
 They aren’t the only factors, however, these three can all have a detrimental immune effect, and you can deal with them yourself right now.

 This is when your blood sugar is either too high or too low.
-It turns out that both low blood sugar (hypoglycemia) and high blood sugar (leads to insulin resistance) are correlated with inflammation.
+It turns out that both low blood sugar (hypoglycemia) and high blood sugar (insulin resistance) are correlated with inflammation.